rpp35-sdc-gorman/reviews-API/README.md

 ## To Use:
  1. Use `git clone` to clone the repo onto an instance.
- 2. Set up your PostgreSQL
+ 2. Set up your PostgreSQL.
-    *Change the `host` in queries.js to the appropriate ip address.
+  - Change the `host` in queries.js to the appropriate ip address.
-    *Run `npm run db-connect`
+  - Run `npm run db-connect`
-    *Change users and passwords as appropriate
+  - Change users and passwords as appropriate
  3. Run `npm start` to start the server
  4. Run `npm test` to test the service.